GVLocke/Senior-Countdown/README.md

 # Senior-Countdown

-Countdown to my senior graduation

-Literally stole this straight from various Pens from [Matt Smith](https://codepen.io/AllThingsSmitty/pens/public)
+Simple website that counts down to my senior graduation.
+As I don't know anything about web design code, it's a conglomeration of other people's stuff, specifically various Pens from [Matt Smith](https://codepen.io/AllThingsSmitty/pens/public).

 ## Goals
 - Add a live progress bar